-Sometimes, marriage isn't easy, it isn't paradise.
+Sometimes, marriage isn't easy.
 Sometimes, it's work.
-Often, its a choice.
+Most often, it's a choice.

 For Margie Smigel and Jon Dopkeen